 EDUCATION

 PONT’s education team help pupils in Wales and Uganda to learn more about their world.
-We provide resources and training to improve education opportunities in Mbale.
+We also provide resources and training to improve education opportunities in Mbale.

 We’ve set up school links, school libraries and an IT Hub to support learning and training in the region.
 We plant trees and provide solar and hydro power.
 We bring teachers together to learn from each other and we help them support pupils with disabilities.